Troubleshoot data problems

 Activate mobility data for the first time

-If you have a new Apple or a non-TELUS device, you may need to ensure the correct settings are set up on the device first, before being able to connect to the web.
-Visit oursection for instructions.
+If you have a new Apple or a non-TELUS device, you may need to ensure the correct settings are setup on device first, before being able to connect to the web.
+Visit our Activate mobility data section for instructions.

 Check that your data is not blocked or disabled

-If your account has incurred additional data charges or access to data is disabled, your Data Manager settings inmay be blocking your data.
-Try browsing to a website on your mobile device and see if you’re redirected to a TELUS block page with more instructions on how to unblock or enable access to data.
+If your account has incurred additional data charges or access to data is disabled, your Data Manager settings in My Account may be blocking your data.
+Try browsing to a website on your mobile device and see if you’re re-directed to a TELUS block page with more instructions on how to unblock or enable access to data.

 Note: Even if Data Access is enabled, the entire account could be blocked from using data due to additional data charges.

-For more information on data blocks, view our support page on.
+For more information on data blocks, view our Data Manager guide.

 Take out the SIM card and put it back in

-If the SIM card is damaged or doesn't fit in the SIM tray,for support.
+If the SIM card is damaged, or doesn't fit in the SIM tray, contact us for support.